 29 Lygon Street, Carlton

 HEARTBREAKER: TOM PETTY CELEBRATION Phosphenes singer/songwriter/guitarist Dean Lombard will be part of the PETTY CASH band on a bill with a bunch of other Melbourne musos and bands paying tribute to the late great Tom Petty.
 The event will also raise money for “Music With Mates” a community organisation that helps newly arrived people make new friends and have a great time by taking them along to live music events for free.

 635 High St, Thornbury

 Dean is bringing his quirky and poignant songs about love, loss, politics, life, death, cultural imperialism, propaganda, violence, and redemption to The Thornbury Local.
-Driven by acoustic or electric guitar and with strong vocal melodies and sparse harmonica accompaniment, the songs range from haunting ballads, through classic power pop to outright rockers.
+Double-header with Christina Green.

 The Phosphenes are: